-5 Ways 3D Printing Complements Traditional Manufacturing
+5 Ways 3D Printing Complements Traditional Manufacturing19 December 2019

 3D printing has been predicted to replace traditional manufacturing technologies.
 However, the real power of the technology may lie not in competing with, but in complementing and augmenting conventional manufacturing methods.

 To back up this claim, below we’re exploring 5 key ways of how 3D printing can support traditional manufacturing.

 1. 3D printing better-performing injection moulds

 Injection moulding involves the process of melting and injecting plastic material into a special mould tool, shaped as the desired object.
 When plastic hardens, it takes the shape of the mould cavity.
 Injection moulding is the best way to mass produce highly accurate and complex products and parts.

 However, the process also has some challenges.
 For example, injection moulded parts are cooled by building channels – essentially, passageways located close to the surface of the mould – throughout moulds.
 Those channels are typically straight lines, which can sometimes result in uneven cooling, increasing the risk of part deformation.